 She was “forced” to content herself with half.
-Her cavalry were simply incapable of breaching the natural barriers created by the bogs while the northern Grast matriarchs could never force her army to a decisive battle, creating a stalemate that lasted the rest of her life.
+Her cavalry were simply incapable of breaching the natural barriers created by the bogs, while the northern Grast matriarchs could never overcome her all-mounted army’s superior mobility to force a decisive battle.
+Thus, a stalemate that lasted the rest of her life.

 While the Unbreaking Tide was able to conquer large portions of Tresamer, Sarn, and other lands of northern Taifen by riding around the bogs along the western coast, this gap was too narrow to allow a full-bodied northern expansion.
-Simu herself came to accept this with good humor.
+Any major advance required supply lines that northern Grast raiders, usually small teams led by one or two potent battle mages, could devastate in a single hit-and-run attack.
+Simu herself came to accept the deadlock with good humor.
 “You surly blood-guzzlers are nuisance enough to rule,” she told her old guard in later years.

 Just like Ten Zul, Simu’s empire revolved around her own cult of personality.
 It disintegrated as soon as her daughters inherited it.